 The remaining accused were acquitted in 2017 after Justice Nordheimer of the Ontario Superior Court ordered crucial wiretap evidence be excluded based on the Court's view that the wiretap had been improperly authorised.

 Between 2014 and 2015, a Canadian engineering firm, along with two of its subsidiaries and two of its former executives, was charged with bribery offences under the CFPOA and fraud charges under the Criminal Code.
 On 9 October 2018 the Canadian Director of Public Prosecutions, Canada's lead federal prosecutor, formally notified this firm that the government would not invite the firm to negotiate a remediation agreement to resolve the charges against it.
 In response, the firm applied for a judicial review of the Director's decision.
 On 8 March 2019, the Federal Court struck the application, finding that whether to invite an accused to negotiate a remediation agreement 'clearly falls within the ambit of prosecutorial discretion' and is only subject to judicial review in cases of abuse of process.

-In December 2019, the former executive vice president of the same engineering firm was found guilty of five charges, including bribing a foreign public official, fraud and laundering the proceeds of crime in connection with the firm's Libyan activities.
-Mr Bewabi was sentenced to eight and a half years' imprisonment.
+Also in December 2019, the former executive vice president of the same engineering firm was found guilty of five charges, including bribing a foreign public official, fraud and laundering the proceeds of crime in connection with the firm's Libyan activities.
+Mr Bewabi was sentenced to eight-and-a-half years' imprisonment.39

 International organisations and agreements